denten-books/plain-text/4-chapter.md

 Douglas Hofstadter, the cognitive scientist and Pulitzer Prize winning author, believed that the mystery of human consciousness itself is contained in such a capacity for recursion [@hofstadter_i_2008].
-As a species, we are perhaps uniquely capable of modeling our own behaviour and of subsequently altering that model to deviate (n+1) from that original, fixed, and now no longer fully congruent with that original conception (n).

-Indexical.
-Depend on the identity of the speaker.
-Husserl and Garfinkel.
+As a species, we are perhaps uniquely capable of modeling (externalizing) our own behaviour, of once agian internilizing that model, and of subsequently altering our course of action to deviate (n+1) from that original, fixed, and now no longer fully congruent image of ourselvess (n).
+But where does such modeling and externalizing take place?
+Beckett's play unfolds by the logic of media being.
+Krapp's library constitutes a literature and an archive of sorts, but unlike other archives, his documents imply a self as both the subject and the audience of communication.
+To put it plainly: Krapp is talking to himself.
+Edmund Husserl called this mode of communication "subjective expression" [@garfinkel_studies_1967, 4-5; @farber_foundation_2006, 237-8;

-Externalized.
+@platt_reflexivity_1989].
+Betrand Russel called it similarly "egocentric particulars": words like "this" and "here" that depend on the time and location of the person doing the talking.
+Russel writes that "'this' depends upon the relation of the user of the word to the object with which the word is concerned" [@russell_inquiry_1940, 108-16].
+Similarly, the sociologist Harold Garfinkel spoke of "indexical expressions," the denotation of which happens "relative to the speaker."
+Such expressions, according to Garfinkel are not freely repeatable, since their meaning changes depending on the context [@garfinkel_studies_1967, 5].
+Self referential indexical expressions, pose one further complication.
+They are not only indexical, they are self-indexical.

+Furthermore, we may note that the technology of Krapp's archive--reels and recorders--is aimed at externalized images of the self.
+The encounter between self and self, happens not in the mind alone.
+This knowledge of self is not merely a memory, as Russel woud have it, but a record.
+And the record is much more complete that memory: Krapp struggles to remember the particulars of his recordings throughout.
+Occasionally, he cannot even read his own handwriting.
-But just as storage media creates Krapp, Beckett shows Krapp in the process of shaping his collection.
+Beckett's play idenifies a common cultural practice: recursive self-preservation and self remembarance.
+Just as storage media creates Krapp, Beckett shows Krapp in the process of shaping his collection.
 Krapp is a librarian and an archivist of sorts.
-Krapp's elaborate filing system, by which he stores and organizes his recordings, confirms his archival role.
+His elaborate filing system, by which he stores and organizes his recordings, confirms his archival role.
 He goes through several of his filing cabinets, "peering and poking at the boxes" [@beckett_complete_2006, 216] as if to check the integrity of his collection, before settling on the tape from his thirty-ninth birthday ("Box Three, Spool Five" he says with relish.)
 The cardboard storage boxes, the drawers, the ledger, and the very word itself---"spool," "spooool"---make him exceedingly happy.
 Beckett presents Krapp's archival activity as a kind of a Chaplinesque comedy routine, with erotic overtones:

 > Krapp remains a moment motionless, heaves a great sigh, looks at his watch, fumbles in his pockets, takes out an envelope, puts it back,